coltongrainger/quamash/alg2.md

 Here're the changes I hope to make in contrast with my Algebra 1 notes.

-- More: discussion, reflection, narration, and reference.
+- More discussion, reflection, narration, and reference.
-- Less: mathjax bloat, rote memorization, agony.
+- Less mathjax bloat, rote memorization, agony.

 ### Grading